-The influence of the Swiss Typographic Style has had a long reign at Penguin.
+The clean geometric layout shows the influence of the Swiss Typographic Style has had a long reign at Penguin.
 Bursting out in 1961 with Romek Marber’s famous grid, it has reappeared in different forms ever since.
-The Swiss design philosophy was to achieve a kind of informational purity, with the use of modern sans serif fonts, taut assymetrical layouts, and, when images were needed, photographs rather than hand-rendered illustrations.
+The Swiss design philosophy was to achieve a kind of informational purity, with the use of modern sans serif fonts, taut asymmetrical layouts, and, when images were needed, photographs rather than hand-rendered illustrations.
 It was ‘high modernism’ in graphic design.

 On his website Stoddart has published the design grid he formulated for the series.
 Look for other grids on the site, it reinforces the impression of classical design rigor at Penguin that goes all the back to the 1940s and the era of Jan Tschichold and Hans Schmoller.